Our Sightseeing in Sydney

 We headed out and started taking some photos along the way.
 The loop will take you passed two bathing bays.
 The first bay is quite crowded and has a small kiosk where you can buy drinks and snacks.

 It was fun to watch two tourist ladies closely inspecting this bay from above.
 They were really discussing something diligently, never looking away from the naked sunbathers.
 When an Aussie walked by and noticed them, he said with a big grin that there were more naked people further back.
-The two ladies giggled, but never taking their eyes off the “nature”.
+The two ladies giggled but never took their eyes off the “nature”.

 Free Walking Tour Sydney